advaitambeskar/race-front/README.md

 **As a user you will not have to access them, they are meant to be mapped on the backend**

 The entire application is run on **PORT 3000**
+## NOTE
+If I were to do two things differently, I would
+* Create a cookie.
+Currently I am storing the password hash in the state of my application.
+This is not a good practice because the hash is still vulnerable to attacks.
+One way of working around the issue is to not store password at all, but to maintain token systems that can be authenticated by the user.
+Passportjs does this in-built.
+I created a similar set up but without explicitly using cookies.
+* Currently I am reading a bunch of data from backend and then working with it.
+This is okay because current computers are processor-efficient, and the web-app was tiny.
+However, in production/ enterprise, a good practice is to actually work on the back-end and minimize the total data transfer and hosted by the front-end.
+This is due to the inherent reliability of the back-end services.
+However, for reasons previously mentioned, I used data-calls to the front-end and worked with the data there.